Hadrien-Montanelli/learnpy/README.md

 pacf(x_t)             # compute the partial autocorrelation function
 ```

-The next example trains a shallow network with 15 neurons; the dataset has 20 features, the training set contains 4,000 data points while the testing set contains 1,000 data points:
+The next example trains a shallow network with 15 neurons; the dataset has 20 features, the training set contains 4,000 data points while the testing set has 1,000 points:
 ```python
 from sklearn import datasets
 from learnpy.supervised import shallow